Righteous armies: Manchu invasion of Korea

-During the Jeongmyo-Horan and Byeongja-Horan, righteous army rose up in each region.
-At this time, the motivation for the righteous army to occur was to overcome the difficulty that was difficult to solve due to the defeat of the government army.
+During the Jeongmyo-Horan and Byeongja-Horan, righteous armies rose up in each region.
+At this time, the motivation for the creation of the righteous army was to overcome the difficulty caused by the defeat of the government army.
 In other words, most of them were Geunwangbyeong (근왕병: Royal Provincial Army).

 During the Horan period, the righteous army rose early not only in the invaded area but also in the rear area.
-The righteous army activity in the invaded area was to directly fight the enemy and cause losses.
-The creativity in the rear area was to gather the recruited righteous army in one place and go to the battlefield to overcome the helplessness of the government army.
+The goal of the righteous army's activity in the invaded area was to directly fight the enemy and cause losses.
+The purpose for creation in the rear area was to gather the recruited righteous army participants in one place and go to the battlefield to overcome the helplessness of the government army.

-However, overall, the activities of the righteous army during the Horan were incomparably weaker than those of the righteous army during the Imjin War.
+However, overall, the activities of the righteous army during the Horan were comparatively weaker than those of the righteous army during the Imjin War.
 The reason was that after the Imjin War, political turmoil, economic collapse, and social unrest continued, resulting in no sense of unity between the authorities and the people centered on the dynasty.

 In fact, during the invasion, the righteous army did not see much clear activity in the area where the enemy invaded.
 Mock activities were carried out in the rear areas of Honam and Yeongnam, but they were disbanded when Injo gave in to the Qing dynasty while heading to the northern battlefield.

 For example, In Yean-hyeon, the seonbi clans of Yean-hyeon, centered on the Gwangsan Kim clan, were active in Hyanggyo.
-When the Jeongmyo-Horan broke out, the seonbi clans of Yean-hyeon organized and divided the righteous army around the righteous army office (兵廳廳소) by mission, and most of them focused on mobilizing the supplies rather than mobilizing the military.
+When the Jeongmyo-Horan broke out, the seonbi clans of Yean-hyeon organized and divided the righteous army around the righteous army office (兵廳廳소) by mission, and most of them focused on mobilizing the supplies rather than mobilizing for military activities.
 Therefore, the righteous army was disbanded as reinforcement was promoted with little actual military activities.